jeremycohoe/CLEMEA23-DEVWKS-2270/README.md

 # Review YANG Suite

-Login to YANG Suite and load the CPU YANG model
+Login to YANG Suite and load the CPU YANG model.

 YANG Suite is accessible at http://localhost:18480 via the tunnel and the credentials are the same as the C9300 at admin/Cisco123

-This is an interaction section - follow along with the proctor
+This is an interactive section - follow along with the proctor.

 # Configuring Telemetry Subscriptions on the Catalyst 9300